YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 replaced with a single ``$sdffe``, using the built-in enable and reset ports instead.

-.. todo:: a bit more on :cmd:ref:`opt` here
+..
+TODO:: a bit more on :cmd:ref:`opt` here

 At this stage of a synthesis flow there are a few other commands we could run.
 First off is :cmd:ref:`flatten`.
 If we had any modules within our ``counter``,